roman-milk/roman-milk.github.io/a-slut-visits.md

+===

- ****** A Slut Visits Ch.
-03 ****** bydirty_geezer© Stepping away, the unknown arse fucker grinned and tucked his cock away, nodding to me as he left us.
+Stepping away, the unknown arse fucker grinned and tucked his cock away, nodding to me as he left us.
 It was the cue for everyone else to melt away back into the darkness, their cocks drained of their lust.
 I was left with my slut, a nasty fucking mess before me, still writing on her seat, pussy dripping with cum, her face a nasty mask of cum.

  I gently un-cuffed her, massaging her legs to let the blood get flowing again.
 "Well done my good slut," I rewarded her, gently stroking her cum stained hair.
 "You have done very well."

+===

- ****** A Slut Visits Ch.
-04 ****** bydirty_geezer© I spent the following day in an air conditioned room listening to someone in a suit go and on about their products, while all the time my mind wondered back to my hotel room, imagining the dirty delights that awaited me there.
+I spent the following day in an air conditioned room listening to someone in a suit go and on about their products, while all the time my mind wondered back to my hotel room, imagining the dirty delights that awaited me there.
 I so enjoyed my stolen time with my slut, pushing both our boundaries, boundaries that would shock and disgust so called 'normal' people.
 Is anyone really normal?
 Or do we all have dirty little secrets?
 Maybe only some of us dare unlock the Pandora's box of our deepest desires, allowing them to break through when we find someone with the key to help us?

  All I know is that my slut had revealed a dark and nasty sexual power within me, which is exactly the master she herself craved – someone willing to use her totally, control, degrade, humiliate, and excite.
 Giving me pleasure was her life in our sessions together – and giving her pleasure was my reward to her being such a good slut.